Tristan Thompson Breaks Silence On Social Media For First Time Since Cheating Allegations, Birth Of Daughter

 Along with the caption, the 27-year-old also included a picture of himself.
 In the photo that appears to be from last night’s game, Thompson looks off into the distance while wearing his black Cleveland Cavaliers jersey.
 Thompson is also seen holding a basketball in his left hand in the snapshot.

-Much to the disappointment of fans, Thompson does not share any news about the current state of affairs between himself and Khloe Kardashian, but that doesn’t mean that fans didn’t take time to go to his post and weight in with their thoughts.
+Much to the disappointment of fans, Thompson does not share any news about the current state of affairs between himself and Khloe Kardashian, but that doesn’t mean that fans didn’t take time to go to his post and weigh in with their thoughts.

 “How’s the atmosphere at home?”

 “Next game..
 Or woman?
-Maggot,” one Kardashian fan asked.
+Maggot,” one likely Kardashian fan asked.

 “Don’t u think khloe deserves an apology smh,” another quipped.